Kenny-Heitritter/Intro-to-Analog-Quantum-Computing/README.md

 Steps to get going:
  - In a terminal, run `pip install amazon-braket-sdk`
- - Run and modify code in the jupyter-notebooks available in the "Notebooks" folder
+ - Start with intro1.ipynb available in the "Notebooks" folder
+ - Proceed through other intro notebooks...